The School accepts students from a variety of backgrounds.

 Open to individuals interested in developing professional level skills in Classical Homeopathy.
-Admission to the Practitioner Certificate courses requires the satisfactory completion of 60 semester credits/90 quarter credits at an accredited educational institution, or the equivalent (for details, inquire with the school).
+Admission to the Practitioner Certificate courses requires the satisfactory completion of 60 semester credits/90 quarter credits at an accredited educational institution, or equivalent experience (for details, inquire with the school).

-Advanced Clinical Studies
+Advanced Clinical Studies – HSI 301

 Transferring to HSI

 Individuals wishing to transfer to HSI from another institution that teaches classical homeopathy must follow the process outlined below:

 Step 1: Complete an HSI application, and include:

 - Transcripts from the school/college at which classical homeopathy studies were complete

 - Course descriptions or syllabi for any completed work in classical homeopathy